unitaryfund/mitiq/docs/source/guide/guide-zne.rst

 In the body of the previous ``MyFactory`` example, we imported and used the :py:func:`.mitiq_polyfit` function.
-This is simply a wrap of :py:func:`numpy.polyfit`, slightly adapted to the notion and to the error types of ``mitiq``.
+This is simply a wrap of :py:func:`numpy.polyfit`, slightly adapted to the notion and to the error types of Mitiq.
 This function can be used to fit a polynomial ansatz to the measured expectation values.
 This function performs a least squares minimization which is **linear** (with respect to the coefficients) and therefore admits an algebraic solution.

 Similarly, from :py:mod:`mitiq.zne.inference` one can also import :py:func:`.mitiq_curve_fit`,